pablochamorro21/DAI_11_00-PabloChamorroCasero/README.md

     - **Purpose**: Converts text to speech in a specified language using Google Text-to-Speech (gTTS) and plays the audio using PyGame.
     - **Steps**:
         - Generates an audio file for the text using gTTS and saves it temporarily.
+        - Received the speed chosen by the user to play the audio which includes the story.
         - Initializes PyGame to play the audio file, providing auditory feedback to the user.
         - Cleans up by deleting the temporary audio file after playback.
     - **Error Handling**: Provides error feedback if there are issues with audio generation or playback.